Baltimore Tummy Tuck (abdominoplasty)

 What is a Tummy tuck?

+Do you have loose hanging skin around your stomach or hips?
 A Tummy tuck, or Abdominoplasty, is the most effective way to tighten your stomach area and remove excess hanging skin.
-The most common types of Tummy tuck are:

 • Dermolipectomy, aka Panniculectomy